jhvanderschee/hugobricks/content/en/images.md

 color_name: red
 ---
 {{< brick_title2 >}}
-# The sky is the limit, when you use Hugobricks!
+# The sky is the limit, with Hugobricks!

 Hugobricks is a free website theme for Hugo.
 It makes building Hugo websites child's play due to its stackable (LEGO-like) content bricks.
 How about this 'intro brick' with a clear call-to-action?
 Stack it on top of some image bricks and a pricing table and build a complete website in seconds!